NazarY8/RecTask/Readme.md

 3. From project folder create Docker image `docker build -t my-application .`
 4. Run docker container `docker run -p 8080:8080 my-application`
 5. Сheck with Curl the cases I gave above.

    As a result you should see:
+   P.S. sorry about this responces, but docker container didn't understand \n , so that is the reason why the answers look a little strange, but the      normal answers can be seen below in the following pictures.

    ![docker_app](https://user-images.githubusercontent.com/73239084/232798122-8bb32865-a59b-4a26-b043-bd457083f65b.jpg)
    ![docker_divisor_case](https://user-images.githubusercontent.com/73239084/232798347-aaa46e1f-c6e0-4de5-8790-203d5d5ea73c.jpg)